phillipjhl/white_rabbit/lib/white_rabbit/README.md

 ### Start Dynamic Consumers

-The processor module needs to exist befre trying to register a consumer for it.
+The processor module needs to exist before trying to register a consumer for it.

+See `WhiteRabbit.Processor` module for more info on that behaviour

 ```elixir
 aggie_config = %WhiteRabbit.Consumer{